 Regulation 44 Visits / Independent Visits

 Care Quality Support is able to support private and local authorities Children’s homes and young people 16-17 years Supported Accommodation across England.
-We offer a professional, effective and relaiable Independent Monitoring Service, also known as Regulation 44.
+We offer a professional, effective and reliable Independent Monitoring Service, also known as Regulation 44.

 Our Regulation 44 visits for Ofsted registered Children's Homes and Supported Accommodation are carried out in line with our mission statement.
 They’re designed to be both inspiring and supportive in nature, enabling our clients to establish and maintain outstanding levels of care.
 Care Quality Support’s Regulation 44 reports cover all of the quality standards and individual case records are examined in conjunction with the home’s wider documentation.
 Our visitors will look to triangulate information before arriving at an opinion and strive to be the home’s critical friend.